 By comparison, it made the real world seem rather dull.

-Dreams -good dreams - are an amazing place where rules don't exist and you can make anything happen.
-It feels like a personal Matrix, where you get to control everything.
+Lucid dreams - good lucid dreams - are an amazing place where rules don't exist and you can make anything happen.
+It feels like a personal Matrix, where you get to control every detail.

-Where did it go?
-How can something so incredibly real suddenly disappear as though it were yanked from my short-term memory.
-Why does my mind do that?
-These expereinces raised some very interesting questions about the nature of consciousness, and the differences between waking consciousness, and sleeping consciousness.
+These experiences raised some very interesting questions about the nature of consciousness, and the differences between waking consciousness, and my dreaming experiences.

 My most unique sleep experience ever...